 Bring in these savory breakfast tacos and now we're talking!

-Tacos for Breakfast
+Tacos Make a Great Breakfast

-Perfectly seasoned tofu scramble and black beans give these tacos a hearty serving of morning protein.
+Perfectly seasoned tofu scramble and black beans give these breakfast tacos a hearty serving of morning protein.
 Potatoes are sautéed with fresh onions and bell peppers for a bold Southwest taste.
 Now stuff all that goodness into a corn tortilla and add your favorite toppings!

 These will quickly become your new weekend breakfast obsession!